Yushchenko Plan: Plan and initial support

-Additionally, three stages for the plan's fulfilment were laid out, each lasting six months at most.
-Firstly was the passing of a law in the Moldovan parliament which was to establish the basic principles of a settlement.
+Three stages for the plan's fulfillment were laid out, each lasting six months at most.
+First, passing a law in the Moldovan parliament to establish the basic principles of a settlement.
 This law would also serve as the basis for a new Transnistrian constitution.
-Secondly was the holding of free and fair elections under the guidance and overview of the OSCE, which was to be followed by the establishment of a commission including both Moldovan and Transnistrian deputies to create a new "Law on the Special Legal Status of Transnistria", also including input from Ukraine, Russia, and the OSCE, as well as potentially the European Union and United States.
-Third and finally was the creation of a "Conciliation Committee" with the intention of settling disputes arising from the law on Transnistria's status, including Moldovan, Transnistrian, Russian, Ukrainian, and OSCE members, as well as members from the European Union and United States if necessary.
+Second, holding free and fair elections under the guidance and overview of the OSCE, to be followed by the establishment of a commission including both Moldovan and Transnistrian deputies to create a new "Law on the Special Legal Status of Transnistria", also including input from Ukraine, Russia, and the OSCE, as well as potentially the European Union and United States.
+Third, creating a "Conciliation Committee" to settle disputes arising from the law on Transnistria's status, including Moldovan, Transnistrian, Russian, Ukrainian, and OSCE members, as well as members from the European Union and United States if necessary.

 The Yushchenko Plan was met with support from Russia, Moldova, and the OSCE, and became the basis of the 5+2 format of negotiations beginning the same year.
 Further details were revealed at a meeting in the Ukrainian city of Vinnytsia in May 2005, during which both Transnistrian and Moldovan leadership expressed support for the plan and expressed a will to see it followed through.
 A draft treaty for the plan was written.
 On 10 June 2005, the Moldovan parliament approved the Yushchenko Plan with 96 votes in favour, and passed two additional resolutions.
 The first called for the withdrawal of Russian forces in Transnistria and the establishment of a demilitarised zone across Transnistria.
 The second urged the assistance of the OSCE, European Union, and United States in democratising Transnistria.

 On 22 July 2005, the first stage of the Yushchenko Plan was fulfilled after the Moldovan parliament passed the Law on the Basic Provisions of the Special Legal Status of Settlements on the Left Bank of the Dniester, establishing sweeping autonomy for Transnistria within Moldova, giving the Supreme Soviet of Transnistria official authority, and establishing an international commission under the auspices of the OSCE and Council of Europe to ensure the freedom and fairness of elections, as well as compliance with Moldovan law.
 The lack of Transnistrian input in the creation of the law, however, as well as a lack of international guarantees, caused concerns that Transnistria would not accept the plan.